LIMON100/DA/mAP/readme.md

 ## For YOLO

+   1. Add classes list in a text file
+   2. Insert all annotated text file in a folder
+   3. Insert images into one folder
-   1. Convert the annotated text file to yolo format
+   4. Convert the annotated text file to yolo format

     python convert_to_yolo.py

-   2. Add classes list in a text file

 ## For Pascal-VOC
 1. Annot your custom validation dataset